mdabbous88/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 In case the aim is a relatively smaller project, mostly goals with values less than 19999$ tend to have a more success rate than other goals values.
 For bigger projects,values between 35000$-45000$ were more successful than much bigger projects requiring bigger goals.
-Regarding Louise's project.

 ### Challenges and Difficulties Encountered